Sergei Fokin – talented chef from St. Petersburg

 Now this is an exceptionally word of mouth.
 When the restaurant was just opening, I was already known in St. Petersburg, so when we and partners posted information about this on social networks, the first guests came to us.
 After that, a lot of attention was received from the media.
 The first month we were visited every day by restaurant critics, journalists and gastro-enthusiasts.

-Describe one day from your chefs life
+Sergei, please describe one day from your life as a Chef.

 Now I have a rather intensive schedule when I am in St. Petersburg.
 I spend about 3-4 meetings per day and go around 2-3 restaurants, go to the market, where I look, what new seasonal products have appeared and how prices for them have changed, then I come to evening service at Four Hands.
 When the time comes, I try to get out to meet my friends – other chefs, Anton Abrezov, Ilya Burnasov.